Mississippi Spring Turkey Hunting 2026: New Turkey Stamp, Early Season & WMAs

 When Is Mississippi Spring Turkey Season 2026?

-Mississippi's regular spring turkey season opens March 14 and closes May 1.
-The youth turkey hunt falls on March 7, one week before the general opener.
-That early start puts Mississippi among the first states in the country to fire a shot at a spring gobbler.
+Mississippi's 2026 regular spring turkey season opens March 14 and closes May 3.
+The youth season is March 7–13, before the general opener.

 The early opener aligns with when Mississippi birds start gobbling consistently.
 By mid-March in the southern part of the state, breeding activity is well underway.
 Northern Mississippi birds tend to peak a week or two later, so timing your hunt to the region matters.